Dash-OS/saga-observable/README.md

 add the redux-saga cancellation logic on top.
 This allows us to easily wait for future actions / events in our sagas.

+If you are not using [redux-saga](https://github.com/redux-saga/redux-saga) then you probably should be looking at the PromiseQueue package above.

 ### Simple Example

 ```js